Elon, North Carolina

 This is the prologue to the chapter.
 The chapter starts positive.
 It begins with the successful servant.
 By worldly standards, Jesus was not very successful.

 He was born in a stable.
 He grew up in an obscure village.
 His parents were peasants.
 His dad died young.
 He never got married or had kids.
 He lived in poverty.
 He was a carpenter, a simple manual laborer.
 He never owned a home.
+He had nowhere to lay His head.
 He had no formal education.
 He never had a college degree.

 He started his ministry late and it only lasted three years.
 He had a criminal record.
 He was convicted of a capital crime.
 He was executed by the state and he lived a short life.
 He died a young man in his thirties.